torryatco/Redesign-spr25/readme.md

 - `pages` - our base directory
 - `layouts` - our `layout.html` file now references partials via `include`
 - `.eleventyignore` - instructs 11ty to not process `readme.md` (this file) and the ignore directory
-- `.eleventy.js` - passthroughs for images and JS but not css
+- `.eleventy.js` - passthroughs for images, css and JS
-- `home.md` has a new front matter variable: permalink (`/`) in the front matter which means it will always render to the top level (i.e. it becomes `/_site/index.html`)
+- `home.md` has a front matter variable: permalink (`/`) in the front matter which means it will always render to the top level

 ## LocalStorage and SessionStorage